mwakad/supervised-ml-classifiers-for-predicting-water-wells-condition/README.md

 ## 7. Business Recommendations

 - **Prioritize Maintenance:** Model predictions can be used to identify wells at risk and allocate maintenance resources efficiently.
-- **Data Collection:** Continued improvement of data quality, especially for key features influencing well condition, is recommended.
+- **Data Collection:** Continously improve the training dataset's quality by collecting more data on the key important features, and ensuring variable's labels/ values are recorded accurately.
-- **Stakeholder Engagement:** Insights should be shared with local authorities and NGOs to inform decision-making and maximize impact.
+- **Stakeholder Engagement:** Insights deduced from this project should be shared with local authorities, other NGOs involved in public service and the Tanzanian Government representatives to support data-driven decision-making.

 ## 8. Next Steps

-- **Model Deployment:** Integration of the best-performing model into a user-friendly dashboard for real-time predictions and pilot target interventions high-risk areas/ water-well types.
+- **Model Deployment:** Integration of the hyperparameter-tuned **_Gradient Boosting Classifier_** into a user-friendly dashboard for real-time predictions and leveraging the model's predicitions to pilot target interventions.
-- **Feature Expansion:** Incorporation of additional data sources (e.g., weather, usage patterns) to enhance model accuracy.
+- **Feature Expansion:** Incorporate additional features such as weather data and a water-well's usage patterns) to enhance model accuracy.
-- **Continuous Monitoring:** Regular updates to the model with new data to maintain performance and relevance.
+- **Continuous Monitoring:** Formulate and implement frameworks for updating the model's training dataset with recent/ latest data to improve the classifier's performance.

 ## 9. Repository Structure